High risk life insurance policies – get approved if you have pre-existing conditions.

 Therefore, if an applicant is rated as a 2, then the cost of the policy would be the base premium rate, plus an additional 50% of that amount.

 In some cases, both a flat extra and a table rating may apply.
-Because any of these ratings or extra charges could increase the policy’s premium significantly, it is essential to have an insurance agent who can go out into the market place and find the best alternative for you.
-Not only can this save you a great deal of time, but it could also end up saving you hundreds – or even thousands – of dollars per year on your life insurance premium.
+Because any of these ratings or extra charges could increase the policy’s premium significantly, it is essential to have an agent who can go out into the market place and find the best alternative for you.
+Not only can this save you a great deal of time, but it could also end up saving you hundreds – or even thousands – of dollars per year on your premium.

 High risk policy types

-In some cases, though, certain health conditions will not be accepted via a fully underwritten policy.
+In some cases, though, certain health conditions will not be accepted via a fully underwritten life insurance policy.
 This is where guaranteed issue life insurance can be beneficial.
 With a guaranteed issue policy, the death benefit is often limited to $25,000, possibly $50.000.
 In addition, if the policy has a graded death benefit, should the insured pass away within the first two years of being covered, only a portion of the face amount will be paid out to the beneficiary.

 On the plus side, as its name implies, a guaranteed issue policy will provide you with life insurance coverage – guaranteed (as long as the premium is paid) – and you won’t have to undergo a medical exam in order to qualify.